Stillwell-C/blog-frontend/README.md

 If a user is logged in and does not have a JWT access token (e.g. the user has refreshed their page) or has sent a request to the sever that has been rejected due to an expired access token, the front end will automatically access the API's refresh route and save the access token received before reattempting the user's initial request.

 Specific routes such as the "My Page" dashboard require a valid JWT access token to access.
 JWT verification is done using the [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) package.
-Anytime a user's ID is used on the backend (e.g. requesting a user's feed, updating data, etc.), this is supplied by the decoded access token.
+Routes requiring JWT are protected on the front end to ensure that a user is logged in or has the necessary roles to view a page (e.g. a logged in account with the role user will not be able to visit the admin dashboard by using the admin dashboard URL).

 [RTK Query](https://redux-toolkit.js.org/rtk-query/overview) is used to make server requests and cache/invalidate data.